wongsitu/Macys/README.md

     Father's day => June 18
     Independence's day => July 4
 ```
 It should not be a surprise if we see sales spikes in the provided data.
+Although, one could think that by including holidays we wouldn't be measuring the raw marketing power of advertisment emails, this thought is most often wrong.
+Holidays are inheretly part of an economic year.
+In the U.S, 25% of sales happend in Black Friday, so it's perfectly fine to include these outside factors in our data.
+We just need to recognize them.

 ## Asumptions
-Conditions for inference are met, those are: the random condition, the normal condition, the independent condition.

-Significance value of a = 0.05

-The question does not define the concept of "winner" of "best model".
-So, here we can make an assumption where the best model is the one that generates the most revenue per email.
+1. The question does not define the concept of "winner".
+So, here we can make an assumption (for the sake of simplicity and other reasons, which I will, later, explain why) where the best model has the email that is most likely to be opened.
+Of couse, this could vary into many alternatives such as: profit generated per email, profit generated per opened email, success rate of openings, success rate of clicked ones, succes rate of orders, etc.

+2. Conditions for inference are met, those are: the random condition, the normal condition, the independent condition.

 ```
 - Random: The data needs to come from a random sample or randomized experiment.